Skip to main content

 Best for All

-Through understanding of need and identifying areas for improvement, hospitals will integrate respectful patient care, address disparities, integrate social determinants of health screening and referrals, as well as discharge planning into the care plan, thus improving the overall patient experience and reducing disparities.
+Through understanding of need and identifying areas for improvement, hospitals will integrate respectful patient care, integrate standardized conditions and policies affecting health and appropriate referrals, as well as discharge planning into the care plan, thus improving the overall patient experience and health outcomes for mom and baby.

 #